Representative Matters

 Institutional Master Plans and Projects

-Institutional master plan approvals for major Boston hospitals and universities, including Massachusetts General Hospital, Northeastern University, the Benjamin Franklin Cummings Institute of Technology and Berklee College of Music.
+Institutional master plan approvals for major Boston hospitals and universities, including Massachusetts General Hospital, Northeastern University, the Benjamin Franklin Cummings Institute of Technology, and Harvard University’s Allston campus.
 These include collaborations with for-profit developers for student housing and other revenue-generating campus facilities.

 Cultural Institutions